 Check out my Yuletide Yoga poses to get you through the upcoming Christmas festivities!

 My Microgap Visit England Brighton One Day Trip

 Proving that you don’t need a year-long gap year or unlimited funds to enjoy a break, my

 My Microgap Brighton itinerary is perfect for those looking for days out in Brighton for adults.
-It also provided me with plenty of inspiration for girly things to do in Brighton in one day!
+It also provided me with plenty of inspiration for things to do for a girls weekend in Brighton!
 You sure know where I’ll be heading back to next summer!

 I’ve loved exploring more of England this year, it has enabled me to appreciate the places on my doorstep and tick off one of this year’s goals.

 Read more of my England posts: